-Florida and Palm Beach County Estate Law Firm Working for You
+Florida and Palm Beach County Estate Litigation Lawyers Working for You

 When Florida residents—or those individuals who own real estate in Florida—pass away, proceedings begin to settle their affairs.
 This process is known as probate.
 Florida probate can be straightforward and uneventful, or, it can be litigious where disputes arise between beneficiaries, fiduciaries, and potentially disinherited loved ones.